DeviprasadShetty9833/My_Portfolio/README.md

 ---

 > [!NOTE]\
-> "People who smile while they are alone used to be called insane until we invented smartphones and social media.”
+> "People who smile while they are alone used to be called insane until we invented smartphones and social media.” <br>
 > — **Mokokoma Mokhonoana** <br>
-> "Computers are man's attempt at designing a cat: it does whatever it wants, whenever it wants, and rarely ever at the right time."
+> "Computers are man's attempt at designing a cat: it does whatever it wants, whenever it wants, and rarely ever at the right time." <br>
 > — **Robert A. Heinlein**

 > **Quotes**: